Davide Bartesaghi Scout Report At AC Milan 2025/2026: Milan's Next Breakthrough Elite Talent – Player Analysis

 Davide Bartesaghi Style Of Play In Possession

-Davide Bartesaghi has a clearly defined role during Milan’s build-up phase.
+Davide Bartesaghi has a clearly defined role during Massimiliano Allegri AC Milan’s build-up phase.

-With Allegri deploying a 3+1 structure in the first phase and granting Strahinja Pavlović the licence to progress the ball from deep, Bartesaghi’s movements are largely geared towards facilitating that progression.
+With Allegri deploying a 3+1 structure in the first phase and granting Strahinja Pavlović the licence to progress the ball from deep, Bartesaghiteammates can then exploit by ’s movements are largely geared towards facilitating that progression.

 He frequently makes intelligent off-the-ball runs to manipulate the opposition’s defensive shape, often pushing forward to draw a marker and, in doing so, vacate space for Pavlović to carry or pass into, stretching the defensive line vertically, as seen in Figure 1.

-In attacking phases for AC Milan, he plays a clear role in maintaining width and stretching the opposition’s defensive structure.
+In AC Milan's attacking phases, he plays a clear role in maintaining width and stretching the opposition’s defensive structure.

 By holding a wide position, he pins the opposition full-back on the near side, preventing them from tucking in and staying compact.

-This naturally creates a gap between the opposition centre-back and full-back, which can then be exploited by teammates making runs into the half-spaces, as seen in Figure 2.
+This naturally creates a gap between the opposition centre-back and full-back, which teammates can then exploit by making runs into the half-spaces, as seen in Figure 2.

 In possession, he tends to favour short, secure passes rather than engaging in extensive dribbling, prioritising circulation and positional discipline.